gormley01/project2-plugin/README.md

 ### Getting Started

 Please schedule an office hour with your client as soon as possible.
-After the initial meeting with the client, you need to create user stories, write out acceptance criteria, create GitHub issues, and populate your project board.
+After the initial meeting with the client, you need to create user stories, write out acceptance criteria, create GitHub issues for specific requirements/tasks, and populate your project board.
 Additionally, you need to create and set up your project's GitHub repository.
 These are the tasks of the first week.
 After the first week, you will engage in three sprints.

 ## Assessment